Paul Pena: Throat singing

 The 1999 film Genghis Blues documented Pena's journey to Tuva.
-It won the 1999 Sundance Film Festival Audience Award for a Documentary.
-It was also nominated for an Academy Award in 2000 in the Documentary Feature category.
+It won the 1999 Sundance Film Festival Audience Award for a Documentary, and was nominated for an Academy Award in 2000 in the Documentary Feature category.

-Health issues and death
+Personal life and death

-In 1997 Pena was severely injured after his bedroom caught fire.
-He suffered from smoke inhalation and was in a coma for four days.

-Pena had diabetes.
-He also waged a long battle with pancreatic illness, and was originally mis-diagnosed with pancreatic cancer.
-He began chemotherapy treatments and doctors gave him six months to live.
-In 2000 he was properly diagnosed with pancreatitis, a life-threatening illness.

-Pena died in his San Francisco, California, apartment of complications from diabetes and pancreatitis on October 1, 2005.
+Pena's wife Babe died in 1991 of kidney failure.
+Pena was in poor health in the years leading up to his death, and died in his San Francisco apartment of complications from diabetes and pancreatitis on October 1, 2005.